YannickBaudraz/RunForCause/README.md

 ### Prepare the project

-Copy the file `config.example.ts` to `config.ts` and fill in the values.
+Copy the file `config.example.ts` to `config.ts` and fill in values.

     cp config.example.ts config.ts